 The first thing to do if you think there is an arrest warrant in your name is to determine whether or not that is actually true.
 If you are concerned about being arrested, it is probably not your best bet to go to the police station and cold ask if you have a warrant unless you feel like taking a free ride to jail immediately.
 Instead, you can search the Alaska State Trooper “Active Warrants” page by following this link: Active Warrants.
 Please realize that on the day I write this the Active Warrants site is 550 pages long!
 Thus, I suggest using the “find” function on your computer and search for your last name.
 For example, if I were looking for my own warrant I would push CONTROL+F (shortcut for “Find”) on my keypad and type in “Derleth” to see if I'm in those 550 pages somewhere.

 Yes.
-A consultation with a skilled defense attorney might save you a lot of time, energy and time in prison.
-Keep in mind that a lawyer is your legal advocate and must give you sound advice rather than telling you whatever they think you want to hear to get you to hire them.
+A consultation with a skilled criminal lawyer might save you a lot of time, energy, and time in prison.
+Keep in mind that a DUI attorney and medical malpractice lawyer is your legal advocate and must give you sound advice rather than telling you whatever they think you want to hear to get you to hire them.
 If you have any further questions about this topic, feel free to call my office in at 907.262.9164 or send me an email personally at Eric@TrialGuy.com.